bromleyrh/file_utils/README.md

-These are file manipulation utilities.
+These are file manipulation utilities used by the author.